Air Fryer and Slow Cooker Safety Tips: Cooking Smart and Staying Safe

 Protecting Your Home and Food

-Air fryers are a great addition to your culinary collection, but they do require a safe space to operate, proper food placement, and regular cleaning and maintenance.
+Air fryers are a great addition to your culinary collection, but they require a safe operating space, proper food placement, and regular cleaning and maintenance

 Placement and Ventilation: Preventing Overheating and Fires